iAziz786/iAziz786.com/content/blog/i-do-not-dread-cold-outreach-anymore/index.md

   - agency
 ---

 I have started doing cold outreach to the people.
 Initially I use to dread it because the sheer amount of reminders and rejections.
-The worse is people not responding and even worse is when they say yes but they mean no. It’s kind of like being in an relationship with an undecisive person.
+The worse is people not responding and even worse is when they say yes but they mean no. It’s kind of like being in an relationship with an indecisive person.

 I want to convince myself that doing cold outreach are a good thing.
 I myself find it easy to convince myself when I somehow connect it with having an agency.
 It means that I have full control over it because I am the force behind it hence the control is more solid; as solid as my will.